ferrufino/ferrufino.github.io/about.md

 title: About
 ---

-✍🏻 Writing about system designs and solving coding problems.
+✍🏻 Writing about:

-🛠 Working on Bucketlist app.
+- System Design
+- Solving coding problems
+- iOS Dev
+- Product Management

 🍻 🍷 On my free time you might see me post about brewing beer or wine.